 Our attorneys have a reputation for excellence in negotiating divorce settlement agreements for their clients.
 With an agreement, the outcome is certain.
 Without an agreement, the outcome depends upon the judge’s rulings.
 If either party objects to a final judgment, then a timely appeal may follow.
 An appeal is not a new trial.
 Furthermore, the divorce appeals process could take years for the Arizona Court of Appeals to render a final decision.

 We understand that complete settlement is not always possible.
 That impasse or stalemate could derail further discussion on some hot-button issue (for example, over sole or joint legal decision-making authority in the parenting plan).
-Should negotiations prove unfruitful, the Stewart Law Group attorney representing that client will protect his or her rights by aggressively litigating the case at trial.
+Should negotiations prove unfruitful, the Arizona Law Group attorney representing that client will protect his or her rights by aggressively litigating the case at trial.

 Division of Assets in Same Sex Divorce